 How does assimilation of this type occur?
-DFA provides some of the evidence that has been used to argue (in the literature on segmental structure cited above) that place of articulation (PoA) must be modelled using fundamentally the same features for consonants and vowels, so that PoA can spread from vowels to consonants.
-The German case (often called the ich-Laut~ach-Laut alternation) is one of the closest analogues to what we describe for LE in section 4, because fundamentally parallel segments are involved: both have a tense-long/lax-short contrast in front high vowels which are involved in driving a perseverative assimilation, and both have a front [c]-type fricative alternating with a back $[x \sim \chi]$ type fricative (which can go all the way to uvular).
-Although the languages are closely related, the DFA patterns have developed completely independently -German dorsal fricatives are overwhelmingly either inherited Proto-Germanic /x/ (which English has lost) or emerged due to the High German Consonant Shift, which did not affect English.
-LE dorsal fricatives are overwhelmingly derived by Liverpool Lenition (it may be possible to argue that some are borrowed, for example in names like Bach).
+Well-known patterns of DFA are some of the evidence that has been used to argue (in the literature on segmental structure cited above) that place of articulation (PoA) must be modelled in the same way in consonants and vowels (using fundamentally the same features), so that PoA can spread from a vowel to a consonant.
+The German case (often called the ich-Laut~ach-Laut alternation) is one of the closest analogues to what we describe for LE in section 4, because fundamentally parallel segments are involved: both have a tense-long/lax-short contrast in front high vowels which are involved in driving a perseverative assimilation, and both have a front [ç]type fricative alternating with a back $[x\sim\chi]$ -type fricative (which can go all the way to uvular).
+Although the languages are closely related, the DFA patterns have developed completely independently - German dorsal fricatives are overwhelmingly either inherited Proto-Germanic /x/ (which English has lost) or emerged due to the High German Consonant Shift, which did not affect English.
+LE dorsal fricatives overwhelmingly derived by Liverpool Lenition (it may be possible to argue that some are borrowed, for example in names like Bach).